Domiii/NoGap/README.md

 NoGap
 =============

-The NoGap framework delivers [RPC (Remote Procedure Call)](http://en.wikipedia.org/wiki/Remote_procedure_call) + improved code sharing + asset management + some other good stuff for enjoyable Host &lt;-> Client architecture development.
+NoGap is a full-stack (spans Host and Client) JavaScript framework, featuring [RPC (Remote Procedure Calls)](http://en.wikipedia.org/wiki/Remote_procedure_call) + simple code sharing + basic asset management + full-stack [Promise chains](https://github.com/petkaantonov/bluebird#what-are-promises-and-why-should-i-use-them).

-NoGap's primary use case is development of rich single-page, client-side applications while alleviating the typical hassles of doing so.
+NoGap's primary use case is development of rich single-page web applications while alleviating the typical hassles of doing so.

-This module is called `No` `Gap` because it removes the typical gap that exists between host and client and that makes a Client <-> Server architecture so cumbersome to develop.
+This module is called `No` `Gap` because it removes the typical gap that exists between Host and Client and that makes a client-server-architecture so cumbersome to develop.

 You probably want to start by having a look at the [Samples](#samples) for reference.

 If you want to get serious, take a look at the [Getting Started](#getting_started) section to figure out how to build a complete Node-based web application with NoGap.

-When starting on a new component, you can save a bit of time by copying the [typical component skeleton code](#component_skeleton) from the [Structure of NoGap components](#component_structure) section.
+The [Structure of NoGap components](#component_structure) section lays out the structure of NoGap's basic building block: the component.

 Note that currently, the only dependency of NoGap is `Node` and some of its modules but even that is planned to be removed in the future.